 We got into a very difficult place financially about 2 1/2 years ago.
 I had just barely become a work from home mom, and our financial situation changed very quickly.
 We were scrambling to come up with enough money to meet our very frugal budget.

-For the first time in our lives, we decided to sell our things on Amazon.
+For the first time in our lives, we decided to sell our things on eBay.
 We looked around for everything that was of value in our home and put it up for sale.

 Can I just tell you something?
 That was a complete flop!
 We tried to fix that situation for ourselves instead of letting God handle it for us like He has always done.
 It wasn’t our finest moment and it caused us to be very frustrated in the process.
 We let things go for a very small price and the work wasn’t worth it.